frederikheld/balena-reset/README.md

     restart: no
 ```

-This snippet assumes that the `reset` directory is in the same directory as the `docker-compose.yml` of your project, e. g. embedded as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-If you put it somewhere else, make sure, that `context` points to the actual directory of `reset`!
+This snippet assumes that the `balena-reset` directory is in the same directory as the `docker-compose.yml` of your project, e. g. embedded as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+If you put it somewhere else, make sure, that `context` points to the actual directory of `balena-reset`!

 You can change the GPIO pins to whatever pins you want.
 Be aware, that those values do not reflect the pin numbers of the GPIO pin header, but the internal numbering of the GPIO connectors of the processor.
 Please refer to the [RasPi Docs](https://www.raspberrypi.org/documentation/usage/gpio/) for more information on this topic.